We develop new trails

 New trail: Wasserpfad

 With our project “Wanderweg Wasserpfad”, we would like to bring sustainable and environmentally-friendly interaction with water courses closer to visitors.
-Our new noticeboard informs people about one of the biggest boulders in our region, the “Eisstein” in Hiddesen.
-From there, after completion of the project towards the end of 2016, we are guiding people via our newly developed trail to the “three river boulder” where the most important river basins in Europe, the Weser, Ems and Rhine, meet.
+Our noticeboard informs people about one of the biggest boulders in our region, the “Eisstein” (“Ice-stone”) in Hiddesen.
+From there, since completion of the project in 2016, we are guiding people via our developed trail to the “three river boulder” where the most important river basins in Europe, the Weser, Ems and Rhine, meet.

 New experience: Kurmuscheln meeting points